 Where to go

 Walking holidays in Crete cover all compass points of this mountainous island, the largest in Greece.
 Heading north to south through the White Mountains and stupendous Samaria Gorge is an epic Cretan adventure.
-Ending up at Agia Roumeli beach in the west, the coast nearly always calls in Crete, with an eastern walking holiday leading you through the Sitìa Geopark and some of Crete’s best beaches.
+Ending up at Agia Roumeli beach in the west, because the coast always beckons in Crete.
+This eastern walking holiday leading you through the Sitìa Geopark and to some of Crete’s best beaches.
 These include Vai and Skinias, or a finale walk in the Gorge of the Dead bringing you out at the coastal village of Zakros.

 Cyclades and Dodecanese